amaurilopez90/LEGv8-CPU/README.md

-# Computer-Architecture
+# ARM LEGv8 CPU
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/amaurilopez90/Computer-Architecture/master/LICENSE)

-Repository containing source code for Computer Architecture projects on Windows-based systems
+Repository containing a Verilog Implementation of an ARM LEGv8 CPU

 # License
 All **source code** in this repository is released under the MIT license.
 See license for more details.